Have you been injured in an accident that wasn't your fault?

 Yes.
 In practice, various other factors can affect whether a successful no win, no fee claim will be possible, such as the type of illness or injury or whether the claim is considered to be low-quantum.

-We can give you a definitive answer over the phone.
-Speak to a legally trained expert now on 0800 612 7456.
+We can give you a clearer answer over the phone.
+Speak to a legally trained expert now on 0800 376 1001.
 Alternatively, find out if you have a claim with our Personal Injury Claim Checker:

 The amount of money you could claim for your injury will depend on:

 - the extent of your injury, and

 - any financial losses or costs you have incurred.

 At the start of your claim, your solicitor will consider the many ways your injury has affected your life.
 Your solicitor will take all of these effects into account to calculate the correct compensation award for you.